ibm-bluemix-mobile-services/bms-pushnotifications-serversdk-java/README.md

 </dependency>
 ```

-## Sending a push notification
+## Initialize SDK

-1. Initialize the SDK with the IBM Cloud region of your application, and optionally, your credentials:
+ Initialize the SDK with the IBM Cloud region of your application, and optionally, your credentials:

-	Initialize with AppSecret
+- Initialize with AppSecret

 	```
 	PushNotifications.init("YOUR_APPLICATION_ID", "YOUR_SECRET", PushNotifications.US_SOUTH_REGION);